ImaginePublications/ImaginePublications.github.io/README.md

-If you want to add your publications :
+If you want to add your publications to https://imagine-lab.enpc.fr/publications/:

 1. If you are not a contributor yet, ask me (vincent.lepetit@enpc.fr) to add you.